Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Lower Electric Bills:

 Batteries optimise energy usage, especially during peak demand periods.
-Electricity prices often surge at different times (such as evenings or specific seasons) due to increased demand.
+Electricity prices often surge at different times (such as evenings) due to increased demand.
 Typically, rates are lower during the middle of the day and higher in the evening when demand peaks.

 A battery can store solar energy when rates are lower and use it during peak hours when rates are higher.
 The money you save bypassing the grid will add up to daily savings, which results in long-term savings.

 While solar batteries entail an initial investment, the benefits outweigh the costs over time.
 Savings accumulate gradually on your monthly electricity bill.
-Although the upfront expense may seem substantial, most solar systems paired with batteries recoup their costs within 7 years of installation.
+Although the upfront expense may seem substantial, most solar systems paired with batteries recoup their costs because of how much you save by not paying for electricity from the grid.

 Environmental Impact: